h3nr1ke/Checkersoid/README.md

 Checkersoid
 ===========

-A checker game made in HTML built in an Android app
+A checkers game created in HTML built in an Android app

+ready for AdMob

+Images by Kai